jruby/jrubyconf.com/_news/_posts/2012-02-14-call-for-proposals.markdown

 it!
 We're looking forward to a great event and can't wait to see your proposals.

+We'll leave the call for proposals open until March 31 at Midnight US Central Daylight Time.

 If you haven't gotten your ticket yet, [go ahead and get registered][register].
 If we accept your proposal and you already bought a ticket, [let us know][email] and we'll refund the ticket